aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authorization-grant.md

 ## Media Types

-This section registers `oauth-id-jag+jwt`, a new media type {{RFC2046}} in the "Media Types" registry {{IANA.MediaTypes}} in the manner described in {{RFC6838}}.
+This section registers `oauth-itag+jwt`, a new media type {{RFC2046}} in the "Media Types" registry {{IANA.MediaTypes}} in the manner described in {{RFC6838}}.
 It can be used to indicate that the content is a Identity Assertion Authorization Grant JWT.

 ## OAuth URI Registration